stuartbentley/data-structures/README.md

 1. [Available Data Structures](#available-data-structures)
 3. [How to Use](#how-to-use)

-## Introduction

-Understanding data structures is fundamental to writing efficient and organized code.
-Data structures help in organizing and managing data effectively, which is crucial in developing scalable and performant software applications.
-This repository aims to demonstrate the implementation of various data structures in popular programming languages, making it easier for developers to grasp their concepts and usage.

 ## Available Data Structures

 Currently, the following data structures are available in this repository: